Clothefobia/How-to-extract-email-from-youtube-video-website/README.md

 # How-to-extract-email-from-youtube-video-website
 How to extract email from youtube video website

-Check software on below link
+Check software on below link for more detail about project https://codecanyon.net/item/youtube-email-extractor/27246496
-https://codecanyon.net/item/youtube-email-extractor/27246496

  <h4>What is Youtube Email Extractor?</h4>